Maheshwari2305/Data-analytics-portfolio/Excel-Sales-Profit-Analysis/README.md

 - Technology contributes higher profit compared to Furniture
 - Sales peak during specific months indicating seasonal demand
 - A small set of customers contribute significantly to total revenue
+- Half of all sales (50%) are driven by the Consumer segment.

 ## Limitations & Future Enhancements
 - Dashboard design can be further refined